TolikPylypchuk/SharpHook/docs/articles/migration.md

 would require bumping the major version.
 Instead, changes to these interfaces are usually treated as minor version updates since they are not expected to break client code.

+## Version 5 to 6

+Version 6 contains multiple breaking changes, so you will most probably need to change your code to upgrade.

+All structs and enums were moved from `SharpHook.Native` to `SharpHook.Data`.

+The `ModifierMask` and `EventReservedValueMask` enums were merged into a single enum - `EventMask`. `UioHookEvent` doesn't contain the `Reserved` field anymore.
+Instead, its values are now part of `Mask`.

+`TaskPoolGlobalHookOptions` was removed.
+Instead, the options should be passed directly into the constructor of `TaskPoolGlobalHook`.

+All constructors of `SimpleGlobalHook`, `TaskPoolGlobalHook`, `SimpleReactiveGlobalHook`, and `ReactiveGlobalHookAdapter` except the main ones were removed.

+`LogSource.Register` was removed. `RegisterOrGet` should be used instead.

+All obsolete values in the `KeyCode` enum were removed.

+`HookException` doesn't support `BinaryFormatter` serialization anymore.

+The behavoiur of `TestGlobalHook` and `TestProvider` was changed.
+Instead of dispatching events in the same thread that simulates them, they now instead add events into an event loop running on a different thread. `TestProvider` now throws an exception if `Run` or `RunAsync` is called and it's already running.

+The minimum .NET Framework version was bumped to 4.7.2 and direct support for .NET 6 and .NET 7 was dropped (though they are still supported through .NET Standard 2.0).

+SharpHook.Reactive now depends on Rx.NET 6.0.1.

 ## Version 4 to 5

 Version 5 contains multiple breaking changes, so you may need to change your code to upgrade.